Part Two

 3. Choose the area of engagement

-- Streamlining and managing the source-to-contract process: Your provider can improve the S2C process execution by speeding up the selection, evaluation, award, and engagement process while staying compliant with policy and contractual requirements.
+- Source-to-contract (S2C) execution: Your provider can improve the S2C process execution by speeding up the selection, evaluation, award, and engagement process while staying compliant with policy and contractual requirements.

 4. Consider leveraging strategic project support